 Standing Guard Against Fraud

-At C&F Bank, we are committed to protecting our customers’ financial information.
+We are committed to protecting our customers’ financial information.
 In addition to taking every precaution against fraud, we want to equip you with reliable, convenient ways to keep your accounts secure.

-Stay Safe with Debit Card Fraud Alerts
+Stay Safe with C&F Fraud Awareness Topics

 Stay Safe with the C&F Mobile Banking App